aliciacyy/trailblazer/content/about.md

 url: "/about/"
 ---

+## Hello 👋
+I only got into running in the second half of 2024, thanks to Wif.

-Create this side project to try using Hugo.
+It served as a motivation for me to start this side project to try using Hugo.